 During 2017, Christopher began developing 'Flo Smith - Now and Then', based on transcripts from interviews of his grandmother recorded while he was a student in 1969.
 He also appeared in the Celtic BAK Film Ltd production of Born A King, directed by Augusti Villeronga, as The Mayor of Plymouth.

 December 2016, Christopher played Scrooge in A Christmas Carol at the Albany Theatre, Coventry, directed by Keith Myers.

-Last summer, he appeared in the Norfolk and Norwich Festival's production of The Tempest.
+Summer 2016, he appeared in the Norfolk and Norwich Festival's production of The Tempest.

 October 2015, Christopher played King Lear at The Helix, Dublin, for The Second Age Company, directed by Paul Meade and produced by Donal Shields, having completed the UK tour of the Regent's Park Open Air Theatre's production of To Kill a Mockingbird, directed by Tim Sheader, where he played Walter Cunningham and Judge Taylor.